Back to News News & Updates

 Beyond material, the style of shutter you choose affects the price.
 Full-height shutters — which cover the entire window — are the most popular and use more material than café style shutters, which only cover the lower half.
 Tier-on-tier shutters, where the top and bottom sections operate independently, sit in the mid-range.
 As a rough rule of thumb:

-• Café style shutters — typically 30–40% less than full height on the same window
+• Café style shutters — typically 30–40% less than full height on the same window.
+See our café-style shutters hub for room-by-room advice.

 • Tier-on-tier shutters — comparable to full height, sometimes slightly more due to the independent frame